meltyourface/blank/posts/Daoist-ritual-to-obtain-a-spirit/Daoist-Ritual-for-Spiritual-Protection-and-Purification/index.md

 ## Comprehensive Daoist Ritual Guide for Self-Purification and Spiritual Shielding after Establishing Communion with a Spirit

-Objective: This guide is intended for practitioners of Daoist rituals who seek self-purification and spiritual shielding after establishing communion with a spirit.
+**Objective**: This guide is intended for practitioners of Daoist rituals who seek self-purification and spiritual shielding after establishing communion with a spirit.
 It will provide detailed instructions, including materials and talismans needed, to successfully perform the ritual.

 Materials Needed:
 1. A quiet and secluded space for conducting the ritual